chef/chef-web-docs/content/install_chef_air_gap.md

     template file name, be sure to replace `airgap.erb` with the template file you created during the last step.

-4. Update `airgap.erb` to replace `omnitruck.chef.io` with the URL of `install.sh` on your artifact store:
+4. Update `airgap.erb` to replace `https://chefdownload-commercial.chef.io/install.sh?license_id=<YOUR LICENSE ID>` with  the URL of
+    `install.sh` on your artifact store:

     ```ruby
     install_sh="<%= knife_config[:bootstrap_url] ? knife_config[:bootstrap_url] : "http://packages.example.com/install.sh" %>"
     ```

+     enter your licenseId in the place of YOUR LICENSE ID

 5. Still in your text editor, locate the following line near the bottom of your `airgap.erb` file: